-BCaBA certification requires a minimum of a bachelor’s degree from an accredited university, completion of verified coursework, and a defined period of supervised practical experience to apply for the BCaBA exam.
-Applicants must meet all eligibility requirements, apply for the credential, and pass the BCaBA exam to become certified at the BCaBA level.
+BCaBA certification requires a minimum of a bachelor’s degree from an accredited university, completion of coursework, and a defined period of supervised practical experience to apply for the BCaBA examination.
+Applicants must meet all eligibility requirements, apply for the certification, and pass the BCaBA examination to become certified at the BCaBA level.
 Individuals who plan to apply for certification on or after January 1, 2022 must meet the new 2022 requirements.

-BCaBAs are required to recertify, acquire continuing education, receive verified ongoing supervision, and comply with the BACB’s ethics requirements.
+BCaBAs are required to recertify, acquire continuing education, receive ongoing supervision, and comply with the BACB’s ethics requirements.
 BCaBAs who wish to provide supervision must complete additional training and continuing education requirements.